loriepeach1/11-HTML_homework/.ipynb_checkpoints/README-checkpoint.md

 ![Latitude Weather Analysis](ReadMeImages/homepage.png)

 This assignment was to build a responsive website using a bootstap HTML 5.0 template.
-There must be a navigation bar with a dropdown menu, and all data must be displayed.
+Requirements are outlined below.

 ## Tool & Technologies Used: